I am sharing my experience as a professional drum painting artist here with you.

-If you feel called to show your appreciation,
+If you feel called to show your appreciation, please consider making a donation.
+Thank you from my heart!

 After 3 years, I decided it was time to make an update video on what art supplies and tools I use to paint my drums!
 I am still using the same Molotow markers and the varnish, but I have found additional tools and helpers to make painting drums even more graceful!